Last reviewed on 6 December 2021

-To help you combat any feelings of helplessness, it’s a good idea to remind yourself that we're in a much stronger position than we were 18 months ago – the finish line is getting nearer.
+To help you combat any feelings of helplessness, it’s a good idea to remind yourself that we're in a much stronger position than we were 18 months ago.
 Scientists have provided valuable insights into COVID-19.
 Healthcare professionals have a better understanding of treatment options.
 The vaccine rollout is progressing well in the UK.
 And, on a personal level, you know what you can do to help protect yourself and others.

 Take a moment to ask yourself: What matters to me?
 What kind of life do I want to have?
 Then make a list of activities that give you pleasure or purpose.
 Don’t think about what you should do, think about what you want to do as this will help to motivate you.

 Mix up activities from different areas of your life and focus on the ones that you enjoy (e.g. music, cooking, TV), that keep you active (e.g. walking, cycling, gardening) and that help you to progress (e.g. doing a course).
 Perhaps there’s something you’ve always wanted to have a go at or a new way you can do a favourite activity?
 Try to strike a balance between online/offline and indoor/outdoor activities.
 Back from the Bluez’ Fun Activities Catalogue should give you lots of ideas.

 Having personal goals is a great way to boost your mental wellbeing but they should always be specific and easy to measure.
 For example, instead of saying “I want to get fit”, say “I will do 10,000 steps every day this week”.